 2. Do you want to start with just a portion of your portfolio or convert the whole thing?
 For example, you could start by replacing a traditional fixed income mutual fund with a fossil fuel-free bond fund or a labelled “green bond” fund investing in renewable energy projects.
 If you’re ready to go all-in, we can help you devise a plan to align your entire portfolio with environmental goals.

 3. How will you implement these changes?
-It is often best to make changes to your existing portfolio over a period of time alongside a trusted Financial Advisor so together you can account for taxes, market fluctuations and your other investment goals.
+It is often best to make changes to your existing portfolio over a period of time alongside an experienced Financial Advisor so together you can account for taxes, market fluctuations and your other investment goals.
 In general, decarbonization of your portfolio is a long-term investment philosophy, not something you can do in one quarter.

 It’s a core investing principle at Morgan Stanley that portfolios should be diversified.
 One way to achieve that is to broaden your focus beyond just climate issues to encompass sustainable goals, which include environmental, social and corporate governance (ESG) criteria, which we believe are interrelated issues.

 For example, an investment in affordable housing that is being renovated with solar panels can help the environment and achieve goals around social justice.